keythroy/custom_openia_api/README.md

 This software is ideal for businesses, developers, and data analysts looking to enhance their database management with cutting-edge AI capabilities, making data interaction more efficient, accessible, and intelligent.

 ## Instalation

-To insert a block of code in a `.md` file, you can use triple backticks (```) to denote the start and end of the code block.
-Here's an example of how you can add installation instructions:

 ```bash
 # Clone the repository
 git clone https://github.com/yourusername/custom_openia_api.git